 As well as, Pandim.
 Mount Pandim is one of the peaks one can see throughout the whole trek-route.

 On the other side of the horizon, the Kabrus were visible.
 A different version of such high-altitude mountains can be visualized in Black Kabru.
 Though having a height over 5500 meter, It hardly got any snow on it due to its steep rise.
 From Dzongri top, one can see the South Kabru peak just right to it and the north Kabru in furthest right corner along the same ridge.

 The side from which we came, did not have any peaks; should not have also.
-But, it also was looking stunning with the green vegetation and multicolored praying flags.
+But, it also was looking stunning with the green vegetation and multicoloured praying flags.

-By the time the Sun rised more in the sky, it was evident how much they climbed.
+By the time the Sun rose more in the sky, it was evident how much they climbed.
 Our tents were just a dot now.

 The pictures came perfect.
 The Dzongri top was getting more and more crowded.
 Naskars got advantage over others who stayed at Dzongri, as our tent location was nearer to Dzongri top than others.

 Finally, they got down.
 Rest prevails the first-half except food-times.
 I enjoyed the view relatively later from the valley only.
 This place was so beautiful that I was satisfied already.
 For having both the shoe pairs torn by now, I may have to return down-steps at any point of time.
 And, if this was from Dzongri I would not regret as the view was the best I had so far in my life.
 It was unparalleled.